hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/030_Stream-Processing_DAG_and_Code.md

-Before we go on, let us point out that in the 0.5 release of Hazelcast Jet, the Pipeline API is still in infancy and doesn't support all the features needod for stream processing.
+Before we go on, let us point out that in the 0.5 release of Hazelcast Jet, the Pipeline API is still in infancy and doesn't support all the features needed for stream processing.
 Therefore the following example is given only in the Core API; with the next release we'll be able to present the much simpler code to do it in the Pipelines API.